dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

     Pushed 2/5 layers, 40% complete
     Push successful

-Again kbd:\[Ctrl + c\] out of the tail mode.
-When the build is completed ensure the pods are running:
+&#x3009;When the build is completed ensure the pods are running:

-    [root@master ~]# oc get pods
+    oc get pods

+Among your existing pods you should see two new pods running.

     NAME                             READY     STATUS      RESTARTS   AGE
     file-uploader-1-build            0/1       Completed   0          2m
     file-uploader-1-k2v0d            1/1       Running     0          1m
     ...

 Note the name of the single pod currently running the app: **file-uploader-1-k2v0d**.
-The container called `file-uploader-1-build` is the builder container and is not relevant for us.
+The container called `file-uploader-1-build` is the builder container that deployed the application and it has already terminated.
 A service has been created for our app but not exposed yet.

-Let’s fix this:
+&#x3009;Let’s fix this:

-    [root@master ~]# oc expose svc/file-uploader
+    oc expose svc/file-uploader

-Check the route that has been created:
+&#x3009;Check the route that has been created:

-    [root@master ~]# oc get route
+    oc get route/file-uploader

+The route forwards all traffic to port 8080 of the container running the app.

     NAME                     HOST/PORT                                                      PATH      SERVICES                 PORT       TERMINATION   WILDCARD file-uploader            file-uploader-my-test-project.cloudapps.example.com                      file-uploader            8080-tcp                 None
-    ...

 Point your browser the the URL advertised by the route (<http://file-uploader-my-test-project.cloudapps.example.com>)